AP, Odisha CMs agree to resolve contentious issues | Law-Order

 - India

-Andhra Pradesh and Odisha on Tuesday decided to work closely on resolving various inter-state issues, including tackling the problem of left-wing extremism and ganja cultivation.
+Odisha and Andhra Pradesh on Tuesday decided to work closely on resolving various inter-state issues, including tackling the problem of left-wing extremism and ganja cultivation.

-Chief Ministers of the two states, Y S Jagan Mohan Reddy and Naveen Patnaik, issued a joint statement to this effect at the end of their two-hour-long meeting in Bhubaneswar on Tuesday evening.
+Chief Ministers of the two states, Naveen Patnaik and Y S Jagan Mohan Reddy issued a joint statement to this effect at the end of their two-hour-long meeting in Bhubaneswar on Tuesday evening.

+"Had a very cordial and fruitful discussion on a number of issues of mutual interest, particularly on water resources, common boundary, energy and left-wing extremism," Patnaik tweeted.
+He also posted pictures of the two greeting each other with flowers.
+The Andhra Pradesh Chief minister wrote on the micro-blogging site "I hope these talks will yield good results soon."
+The Chief Ministers said the states not only share borders, but also a long and glorious history, and heritage.

-The two states would also work towards setting up a chair for Odia and Telugu languages in B R Ambedkar University (at Srikakulam) and Berhampur University respectively.
+The two states will work towards setting up a chair for Odia and Telugu languages in the BR Ambedkar University in Srikakulam, Andhra Pradesh, and Berhampur University in Odisha respectively.

-Besides, language teachers would be appointed in schools in border districts of the two states, textbooks supplied and language examination conducted to ''promote brotherhood'', the joint statement added.
+Appointment of language teachers in schools in border districts, supply of books, and conduct of language examination will also be taken up to promote brotherhood, the joint statement said.

+At times of need, the two neighbouring states have extended full cooperation and assistance, a fact borne out during the natural disasters in the past, it said.

+The two states resolved to ''continue the legacy of mutual cooperation and, in the true spirit of federalism, discuss issues.''
+There have been several flare-ups in recent months over the ownership of 21 of the 28 villages under Kotia panchayat, which is claimed by both Odisha and Andhra Pradesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)